vhartikainen/protecting-workloads-workshop/docs/workshoptest/host-layer/assess.md

     You will see one of the findings has been expanded to reveal more details.
 The middle section of the finding has been removed to save space.

-7. Now that you have run the assessment and seen the findings you are ready to perform some remediation.
-You will then run another assessment to see if the number of findings has changed.
+7. Now that you have learned about Inspector assessments, you are ready to perform some remediation.
+You will then run an Inspector assessment yourself to see if the number of findings has changed.

     Click [here](./remediate.md) to proceed to the Remediate Phase.